HamMnatsakanyan/damn-vulnerable-defi-solutions/README.md

 ### Vulnerability Analysis

-Only way to get he funds is the claimRewards() function, so let's focus on that.
-The function allows us to claim both DVT ans WETH rewards with one request.
+The only way to get the funds is the claimRewards() function, so let's focus on that.
+The function allows us to claim both DVT and WETH rewards with one request.
 The first vulnerability we can notice is that the function marks our reward claimed in two cases:
     1. During the last iteration
-    2. When token to claim changes
+    2. When the token to claim changes

 Also, there's no limit on how many claims we can process in a single transaction.
 This creates an exploit path where we can submit multiple identical claims (using the same valid Merkle proof since 'player' is a legitimate beneficiary) for the same token and batch.
 Since the contract only marks claims as claimed at token switches or at the end of processing, we can claim our reward multiple times and drain the contract.